North Carolina Court Records

 - The officer witnessed the juvenile committing a crime.

 Temporary custody only lasts about 12 hours.
 It may last no more than 24 hours if any of the 12 hours fall on a weekend or holiday.
-The arresting officer must also inform the juvenile’s parents or guardians.
+During the period, arresting officers typically inform the juvenile’s parents or guardians.

 Juvenile court counselors review complaints in an intake meeting.
 The meeting involves a meeting with the juvenile and the juvenile’s guardians or parents.
 Attendance is mandatory; if the juvenile or the juvenile’s parents or guardians fail to attend, the juvenile court counselors will send the case to court.
 After the intake meeting, the juvenile counselors decide whether to divert the case, dismiss the complaint, or file a petition.

-If the juvenile court counselors choose to divert a complaint, the court counselor may refer the juvenile to a counseling program, community service, mediation, and restitution.
+If the juvenile court counselors choose to divert a complaint, they may refer the juvenile to a counseling program, community service, mediation, or restitution.
 The juvenile and the juvenile’s guardians or parents must sign a diversion contract and abide by the contract terms.
 If the juvenile completes the diversion program, the court may dismiss the complaint.
 However, if the juvenile fails to comply with the contract terms, juvenile court counselors will send the case to court.

 What Information is Contained in a North Carolina Juvenile Record?